 Other Safety Concerns

 South Africa's roads are notoriously ill-kept and traffic accidents occur with alarming frequency.
-If you plan on driving large distances, take extra care during peak times as drink-driving is common.
+If you plan on driving large distances, take extra care during peak holiday times as drunk driving is common.
 In rural areas, the roads are unfenced and livestock often gathers on the road at night.
 Therefore, a general safety rule is to plan long journeys for daylight hours.
 Nevertheless, with the proper care, exploring South Africa under your own steam is a uniquely rewarding experience.

 The Bottom Line